The Science of a type of Applied Kinesiology, for Skeptics

 The following is for anyone who wants to understand, more–so than holding an uninformed, dogmatic bias and baseless, emotional rejection of a new, observational testing method; a holistic method that can be used by licensed doctors in alternative medicine clinics in Los Angeles (like ours).

 Kinesiology: Scientific Observation

 The scientific method teaches us that observation is the first step to understanding how something works.
 We can set up an experiment and observe the results from that experiment.
 Are they consistent and repeatable?
 Repeating that experiment, observing and recording the results is where we get our data.
-Gathering the data, we can come to some conclusion about the observations that we have just made.
+Gathering the data, we can come to some conclusion about the observations that we have just made in our experiments.
+The experiments are necessary to make it into science.
 This is the scientific method.
 Do you have any disagreement so far?

 Sufficient clinical observation allows mechanisms to be revealed

 We conduct an experiment about an ability to perform a particular skill.
 In physiology, "motor" relates to muscular movement or the nerves activating the movement, so we decide to conduct a "motor ability test."
 We want to see if a seated person can hold their arm horizontally still (the position is 90 degrees upper extremity flexion) while gravity pulls on their arm.
 We test hundreds of people and observe that 99.8% of people in this study can hold their arm still against only the constant force of gravity.
 Is there any fault with this simple experiment and observation?

 "In the world of laboratory testing, if a test is not reproducible, it is considered worthless.
 The validity of a test or its correlation with disease states is irrelevant if a test is not reliable" - Sheryl B. Miller, Ph.D